-Indicator 1.1.2 Forest area by type or species composition Indicator Statement(s) 2 - Percent distribution of forest type (treed conifer, treed broadleaf, treed mixed) >20 years old across DFA (CI - 1.1.2) Element(s) 1.1 Ecosystem Diversity Value(s) and Objective(s) Value 1.1: Biological and cultural richness and its associated values are sustained within the DFA.
-Objective 1.1.1: Ecologically distinct habitat types are represented in an unmanaged state in the DFA to sustain lesser known species and ecological function.
-Objective 1.1.2: The amount, distribution, and diversity of terrestrial and aquatic habitat types, elements and structure important to sustain biological richness are sustained.
+Indicator Statement(s) 2 - Percent distribution of forest type (treed conifer, treed broadleaf, treed mixed) >20 years old across DFA (CI - 1.1.2) Target Treed conifer: No Target, Treed Broadleaf: 1.6-5%, Treed Mixed 3.9-9% Basis for the Target The need to maintain the biological diversity of forest ecosystems in future generation forests.
+Addresses diversity and abundance of naturally occurring tree species on the landscape.
+Management control restricted to areas of the Timber Harvesting Land Base (THLB).
+Variance None below suggested targets.
 Background and Description Tree species composition, stand age, and stand structure are important variables that affect the biological diversity of a forest ecosystem - providing structure and habitat for other organisms.
 Ensuring a diversity of tree species within their natural range of variation improves ecosystem resilience and productivity and positively influences forest health.
 Reporting on this indicator provides high level overview information on the DFA's broad forest types, forest succession and management practices that might alter species composition.
 The lodgepole pine forests (dominant overstory) within the DFA are in a state of transition, due to the severity of beetle related mortality.
 Whether future forests are the result of artificial reforestation efforts associated with salvage, or ingress related to natural regeneration, coniferous forest types will remain dominant.
-Canfor expects that species specific mortality levels (dead pine), combined with non-coniferous retention, deciduous ingress and more species diversity at Free Growing, will result in increases in broadleaf and mixed forests in the DFA, over time.
+Canfor expects that species-specific mortality levels (dead pine), combined with non-coniferous retention, deciduous ingress and more species diversity at Free Growing, will result in increases in broadleaf and mixed forests in the DFA, over time.
 The BC government FREP report #14 on Tree Species Composition and Diversity in British Columbia (BCMOFR 2008) concluded that the amount of deciduous mixed stands at free growing across all reporting periods in the Northern Forest Interior Region has increased significantly, from 2,811 hectares before harvest to 55,614 hectares at free growing.
 This is expected to continue in the short-term in both BC and Alberta as recently harvested areas regenerate naturally with ingress from early successional broadleaf species.
-While adding to the overall diversity of the DFA, many of these forests will revert back to coniferous mixed forests over time.
-To remove some of this short-term variation in the reporting of the indicator, forests less than 20 years of age will not be included in the reporting structure.
-Treed conifer forests are those where conifers dominate the species mix (at least 75% of trees are conifer), treed broad leaf forests are those where mostly deciduous trees dominate the species mix (at least 75% of trees are broad leaf) and mixed forests are those that fall within the middle range where neither conifer or broad leaf trees dominate the species mix.
+While adding to the overall diversity of the DFA, many of these forests will rever back to coniferous mixed forests over time.
+To remove some of this short-term variation in the reporting structure. trees are conifer), treed broad leaf forests are those where mostly deciduous trees dominate the species mix (at least 75% of trees are broad leaf) and mixed forests are those that fall within the middle range where neither conifer or broad leaf trees dominate the species mix.
 Strategy Forest plans will incorporate reforestation strategies that retain the natural balance of broad forest types within the DFA.